Foxconn branches out beyond Apple in troubled solar industry

 Foxconn has come under fire in recent years for working conditions in its factories in China, which employ 1.2 million people to mass produce electronics components and gadgets such as iPads and iPhones.

 Its enigmatic founder and chairman Terry Gou, in the wake of a series of suicides among young workers at Foxconn China factories in the last few years, has talked about plans to put a million robots in its factories.
-It has also been moving its China factories inland, including Guangxi, in search of lower labour costs as wages soar in coastal cities.
+It has also been moving its China factories inland, including Guangxi, in search of lower labor costs as wages soar in coastal cities.

 And with a global footprint that far surpasses other industry players, Foxconn has the potential to embed itself as deeply in the worldwide solar supply chain as it has in smartphones and computers.
 As trade disputes continue to keep the sector on high alert, Foxconn can take advantage of the massive scale to shift production elsewhere and sidestep export restrictions and tariffs.